maxsitt/insect-detect-docs/docs/hardware/buildinstructions_hardware.md

 Before inserting the mounting plate into the enclosure, the four cable ties have to be aligned with the positions where the batteries will be.
 If you only have shorter cable ties, you can connect two ties for extension.
-Bend the cable ties at **12 cm**, measured from the head of the cable tie.
+Bend the cable ties at **12 cm**, measured from the head of the cable tie (right side in image).
 Put them into the enclosure, between the mounting threads as shown in the following image, and bend the cable ties at the other side of the enclosure bottom.

 ![Enclosure bend cable ties](assets/images/enclosure_cable_ties_bending.jpg){ width="600" }